What is Comping And What Are Guide Tones?

 7ths sound like vinegar, pepper, spicy, also called “dissonant”.

-If you are interested to learn more about the theory behind this, I recommend this following blog.
+If you are interested to learn more about the theory behind this, I recommend the following blog.

-In case you want to learn more about intervals on guitar, this following blog gives you access to all the urls explaining intervals in great detail:
+In case you want to learn more about intervals on guitar, the following blog gives you access to all the URLs explaining intervals in great detail:

 Comping with 3rds and 7ths.

 So to get back on topic: when you comp with guide tones, you are basically playing rhythm guitar only using the 3rds and 7ths of chords.